 According to the U.S. Embassy in Japan’s website, English-speaking physicians and medical facilities that cater to U.S. citizens’ expectations are expensive and not widespread.
 Additionally, hospitals may require upfront payment before providing treatment.

-✅ Travel medical insurance ensures you receive care without unexpected financial burdens and can cover hospital stays, doctor visits, and emergency transportation.
+✅ Travel health insurance for Japan ensures you receive care without unexpected financial burdens and can cover hospital stays, doctor visits, and emergency transportation.
 Some providers can arrange upfront payment if required.

 Although Japan is known for its high food safety standards, travelers may still experience foodborne illnesses from unfamiliar ingredients, raw seafood, or contaminated water in rural areas.
 Eating raw fish, shellfish, or street food that your body isn’t accustomed to can sometimes lead to stomach issues or more severe conditions like food poisoning.